Forza Horizon 6 – Latest News And Release Date

 Another great feature would be aero options that are visually compatible with different car models, moving away from the boring one-size-fits-all approach of previous games.

-A wildcard request would be hitching trailers or caravans to your ride.
+A wildcard request would be to hitch a trailer or caravan to your ride.
 Imagine how awesome that would be while throwing it down sideways on the touge!

 Will Horizon Festival Return for Horizon 6?